ARTICLE I. – NAME

-C. Individuals may attend Board meetings in advisory capacities but may not vote.
+C. Non-members may attend Board meetings in advisory capacities but may not vote.

 Section 8.04 – Vacancies:

-Any vacancy occurring on the Board, with the exception of the office of the President, shall be filled until the next regular election by a majority vote of the remaining members of the Board.
+Any vacancy occurring on the Board, with the exception of the office of the President, shall be filled for the duration of that position’s term by a majority vote of the remaining members of the Board.
 The vote may be taken by mail, by telephone, electronic communication or at a Board meeting.

 Section 8.05 – Quorum: